asyncapi/website/pages/blog/microcks-asyncapi-part2.md

 In case you missed it, we have already released [version 1.1.0](https://microcks.io/blog/microcks-1.1.0-release/) in the meantime.
 This release includes some nice enhancements related to the topic of the day: **Microcks + AsyncAPI use cases using Apache Kafka**.
 This post will show you how Microcks is leveraging the AsyncAPI specification on Kafka in a very pragmatic and powerful approach: way beyond documentation or code generation!
 We will also go through the different business use-cases implemented by users integrating Microcks in their asynchronous API toolchain.

-> For your information, when we are talking about Kafka we mean all Kafka distributions translated into *the choice is yours*: from vanilla Apache upstream distribution, to enterprise products and also cloud providers’ managed distributions!
+When we are talking about Kafka we mean all Kafka distributions translated into *the choice is yours*: from vanilla Apache upstream distribution, to enterprise products and also cloud providers’ managed distributions!

 ![microcks-kafka-distribs](/img/posts/microcks-asyncapi-part2/microcks-kafka-distribs.webp)

 > By the way, we will be happy to have some QA [contributors and reports](https://github.com/microcks/microcks/blob/master/CONTRIBUTING.md) on more brokers and AsyncAPI supported protocols :wink:

-**Before diving into AsyncAPI on Apache Kafka, let first see why simulating producers is a key project success factor**
+## Before diving into AsyncAPI on Apache Kafka, let first see why simulating producers is a key project success factor

 As good developers, we are lazy - in a very good way :wink: - and hate to restart from scratch our beautiful code implementations due to misunderstanding with Product Owners.
 However, nowadays Product Owners have integrated and love the [Fail-Fast Principle](https://www.forbes.com/sites/danpontefract/2018/09/15/the-foolishness-of-fail-fast-fail-often/)...
-So if we still rely on functional implementations to start beta testing with consumers, fail and make them change requirements, there's a great chance that they claimed “We need to become more agile.
-We’re not lean enough…”
+So if we still rely on functional implementations to start beta testing with consumers, fail and make them change requirements, there's a great chance that they claimed "We need to become more agile.
+We’re not lean enough..."

 Apart from generating frustrations, this above situation is also very inefficient from a cost and time to market point of view for the organization.